-Most stone-coated steel shingles have a Class 4 impact-resistance rating, which is a rating given to the most impact-resistant roof materials on the market.
+Most stone-coated steel shingles have a Class 4 impact-resistance rating, which is a rating given to the most impact-resistant roof materials on the Colorado Springs market.
 While metal roofs without stone coatings are also impact resistant, they are prone to the development of dents and dings upon impact with large hailstones.
 Roof tiles made of only stone are prone to cracking when heavy hailstones hit them.

 2. Ice Dam Prevention

-Ice dams can develop on any roof during a cold, snowy winter.
+In Colorado Springs, ice dams can develop on any roof during a cold, snowy winter.
 These dams are ridges of ice near the perimeter of a roof that blocks the flow of melted snow off of it.
 Not only can the weight of these heavy ice ridges damage your roof and gutters, but the water that pools on your roof when ice dams are present can begin to seep through most roof types over time, potentially leading to extreme home water damage.

 Stone-coated steel roofs are less prone to ice dam formation because all well-designed metal roofs shed snow very quickly and efficiently.
 In addition, the high thermal resistance of stone-coated steel roofs lessens the chance of the roof surface heating up dramatically in the winter and encouraging snow to melt.

-Since many of these roofs are made up of interlocking panels that join tightly together, if standing water does develop on a stone-coated steel roof, it is much less likely to seep underneath these roof panels compared to a roof made of a material that is not interlocking.
+In Colorado Springs, many of these roofs are made up of interlocking panels that join tightly together, if standing water does develop on a stone-coated steel roof, it is much less likely to seep underneath these roof panels compared to a roof made of a material that is not interlocking.